-Meghan Markle's Meditation Routine From The Tig Is Seriously Accessible
+Meghan Markle’s Meditation Routine Is Seriously Chill (And You Can Do It, Too)

 Meditation is a simple yet powerful mental training tool, and it’s accessible to anyone who's open to its stress-relieving and mind-centering abilities.
 No matter what your personal preferences may be, there’s a meditation technique for pretty much everyone.
 And the Duchess of Sussex is no exception.
 According to Meghan Markle’s blog, The Tig (R.I.P.), Vedic meditation is very much her thing.
 You might be thinking, "What in the heck is that?"
 But you should know that this meditation routine is seriously accessible to anyone inclined to give it a try.

 Vedic meditation comes from the Veda, which is the ancient Indian system of knowledge from which yoga, meditation, and Ayurvedic medicine all stem, according to the New York Meditation Center.
 (Markle's mom, Doria Ragland, is a yoga teacher, it should be noted.)
 Veda is essentially the wellspring of all Eastern philosophy, and according to the Meditation Trust, Vedic meditation originates from the original Vedic texts, which were first written down over 5,000 years ago.
 Vedic meditation is not associated with any religion and centers on the repetition of a single mantra that you silently repeat throughout your meditation in order to help quiet your mind.

 Per the Tig's 2015 post, which is viewable through the Wayback Machine, Vedic meditation is “That type of meditation that … people say changes their life and the trajectory of their future — more success, more fulfillment, more happiness, less worry,” Markle wrote.
 And according to the New York Meditation Center, you don’t have to “ditch your latte and switch to kale juice” to give it a shot.